it-tinyangel/JS-core-ES6-Array-Object-Arrays-of-method-every-Test-Elements-in-the-Array/README.md

 **Task description:**

-- The given array of objects arr.
+- The given arr array of objects.

-- Check if all country keys have the value 'Ukraine' using the every method.
+- Check if all country keys have the value 'Ukraine' using the every() Array's Method.

 - Output the result to the console.